Uiedbook/Exabase/README.md

 - High performance
 - Bottomless storage.
-- Consistency and Consensus.
-- Scalability.
-- Open source
+- Consistency.

-Exabase is lightweight embedded and powerful distributed database.
+exabase is embedded and scales as you scale your app. instances are light as they are tracked to use less memory and disk footprint.

 --

-# How Exabase works
+# How Exabase will work

 Exabase achieves a high degree of efficiency by employing the following techniques.